chokevin8/chokevin8.github.io/_projects/1_project.md

 it's much harder to determine a person's age by just looking at their skin H&E tissue sample.* But someone may ask, ***Why do we want to do this?
 Why study aging, specifically in skin H&E tissue samples?***

-Well, it's a well-known fact that old age is correlated with virtually every disease that are the leading causes of death- heart disease, cancer, stroke, Alzheimer's, and recently, COVID-19.
+It's a well-known fact that old age is correlated with virtually every disease that are the leading causes of death- heart disease, cancer, stroke, Alzheimer's, and recently, COVID-19.
+To help facilitate possible interventions to prevent these chronic age-related diseases, it is critical to develop methods to accurately calculate one's biological age.
 And as we've seen above, the easiest way of telling the approximate age of someone is to look at their face, or *skin*.
-However, like any other organs, skin function also deteriorates with age.
+Therefore, this study aims to find features related to aging in the skin, and like any other organs, skin function also  deteriorates with age.
 For example, as we age, the skin loses its structural integrity and self-renewal capabilities, and experiences increased inflammation and poor temperature regulation.
 Look at the below diagram:

 <div class="row">
     <div class="col-sm">